 Over the next year or so, I did phone interviews, customer interviews, and even some dumpster diving, all for competitor analysis and with the intent of trying to figure out what was going on.

 This was all in the days before the internet, so there was a lot of hands-on, feet-on-the-ground, kind of competitor analysis that I did.
 And my conclusion-customer satisfaction was a way better investment of time and money.
 But that doesn’t mean that you should ignore the competition and not do competitor analysis; no way.

 How to begin the competitor research process

 Figure out what do you want to know and why?

-This was a good place to start our competitor research and competitive intelligence journey — the first step is knowing that you have competitors (duh — EVERYONE has competitors) and then understanding exactly what was important to our customers that we weren’t fulfilling on and our competitors were.
+This was a good place to start our competitive analysis and competitive intelligence journey.
+The first step is knowing that you have competitors (duh!
+EVERYONE has competitors) and then understanding exactly what was important to our customers that we weren’t fulfilling on and our competitors were.

 What’s your competitive dilemma?

 - Do you see a competitor getting more of your ideal customer than you are?

 - Do you see customers spending more on your type of product or service with someone else?

 - Do you see customers “doing it themselves” when you can do it better?